 Then again, everyone has bad habits, and if overdrafting your checking account is one of yours, you should choose a bank that isn't going to compound the problem by charging especially high overdraft fees.

 What makes for a good checking account if you have a habit of overdrafting your balance?
 Here are some characteristics:

 - Low overdraft fee

-With the average overdraft fee now up to $32.75, you might not find banks with no overdraft fees, but finding a bank that charges you less when you make this mistake can help limit the damage.
+Start with a relatively low overdraft fee.
+With the average overdraft fee now up to $32.58, finding a bank that will charge you less when you make this mistake will help limit the damage.

 - Cap on the number of fees

 A cap on the number of fees can also help.
 When people overdraft their accounts, they may conduct multiple transactions before restoring their balance.
 If this results in multiple fees, one overdraft can actually run into the hundreds of dollars.
 Fortunately, many banks cap the number of overdraft fees they charge for any one occurrence, so looking for a low daily cap can help save you from your mistakes becoming exorbitantly expensive.